Get-Tony/ansible_runner_kit/README.md

 ### Running a Playbook

-The `run_playbook.sh` script is used to run the Ansible playbook using Ansible-runner.
+The `ark.py` script is used to run the Ansible playbook using Ansible-runner.

 The script takes one argument, which is the name of the playbook file to be run.
 If no argument is provided, the script will run the playbook `main.yml`.

 To run the playbook `project/main.yml` explicitly, run:

-        ./run_playbook.sh main.yml
+        ./ark.py main.yml

 ### Customizing the Environment